awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 {"foo": "bar"}
 ```

-The state output when catching an error is:
+The state output when catching an error is the following\.

 ```
 {